McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="warning" title=" " %}}Breaking{{% /badge %}} We made changes to the menu footer.
 If you have your `menu-footer.html` [partial overridden](basics/customization#partials), you may have to review the styling (eg. margins/paddings) in your partial.
 For a reference take a look into the `menu-footer.html` partial that is coming with the exampleSite.

-  This change was made to allow your own menu footer to be placed right after the so called prefooter that comes with the theme (containing the language switch and _Clear history_ functionality).
+  This change was made to allow your own menu footer to be placed right after the so called pre footer that comes with the theme (containing the language switch and _Clear history_ functionality).

 - {{% badge style="warning" title=" " %}}Breaking{{% /badge %}} We have changed the default colors from the original Learn theme (the purple menu header) to the Relearn defaults (the light green menu header) as used in the official documentation.